 6670.
 Estate Planning.
 2. Applies estate and gift tax principles in a survey of estate planning principles and techniques.
 Traditional estate planning tools including wills, trusts, and durable powers of attorney are discussed as well as post-mortem planning, administration issues, and planning for special situations, such as owners of closely held businesses, entrepreneurs, and the disabled.

 6675.
 Gift and Estate Taxation.
 2. Focuses on the federal estate and gift tax consequences of wealth transfers.
 Students learn to analyze the federal estate and gift tax section of the Internal Revenue Code.
-Prerequisites: income taxations, trusts and estates.
+Prerequisite: income taxations, trusts and estates.